Arnav301/Ecommerce_Follow_Along/README.md

 - Display profile photo, name and email in one section
 - In another section display address and add an button called "Add address"
 - If there are no address display "No address found"

+## Milestone 21: Create Address Form

+- Create address form frontend page
+- Create an state that will store input address
+- When we click on add address in profile it should navigate to this form page.